dhis2/reference-org-unit-sync/README.md

 4. Author a Camel route in the `publisher/capture.camel.yaml` config for fetching the changed resource from the source DHIS2 Web API.
 The route must have a [`direct`](https://camel.apache.org/components/next/direct-component.html) [`from`](https://camel.apache.org/components/next/eips/from-eip.html) endpoint where the endpoint name matches the source table that the route is targeting.
 In other words, if the route should capture changes from the `user` table, then the `from` endpoint URI needs to be set to `direct:user`.
 Note that a filter for dropping delete operations should be used at the beginning of your route if you do not want to support delete synchronisations.

 5. Author another Camel route in a new YAML config within the `consumer` directory that transforms the fetched resource into a metadata import payload.
 It is suggested that the [`consumer/camel/orgUnitSync.camel.yaml` file](consumer/camel/orgUnitSync.camel.yaml) is used as an example for authoring the route.

+# Support

+Questions or feedback about this reference implementation can be posted on the [DHIS2 Community of Practice](https://community.dhis2.org/).
+Code contributions in the form of [pull requests](https://github.com/dhis2/reference-org-unit-sync/pulls) are more than welcome.